SaveCongoRainforest

 By the middle of this century, the Congo Rainforest could release more carbon dioxide than it absorbs.

-The peat bogs in the rainforest are part of what enables it to sequester so much carbon, and what makes it so unique in the landscape of our global ecology - and they are threatened by foreign interests keen to dig them up to
+The peat bogs in the rainforest are part of what enables it to sequester so much carbon, and what makes it so unique in the landscape of our global ecology - and they are threatened by foreign interests keen to dig them up to extract the fossil fuels beneath them.

 The Congo Rainforest is ecologically important

 The Congo Rainforest is a bastion of biodiversity, made up of 600 tree species and 10,000 animal species.
 The illegal wildlife trade threatens the endangered species that live there.
 This, coupled with the destruction of the rare plants and trees that occurs daily, prompted Remy Zahiga to start the #SaveCongoForest_Flora_Fauna.
 The destruction is a huge risk to the local people, as well as to the rare species that call the rainforest home.
-These animals include okapi, forest elephants
+These animals include okapi, forest elephants,

-hipposlionschimpanzees, leopard, and pangolin.
+hippos, lions, chimpanzees, leopard, and pangolin.
 Large herbivores, elephants, and gorillas keep the density of small trees very low, which reduces competition for larger trees, enabling them to grow very tall.
 In areas where these animals have been aggressively hunted and poached, forests tend to be shorter and denser, showing how human activity is changing the forest in every conceivable way.

 This is why it is so important to factor nature into the conversation - so many people rely on the forest remaining biodiverse.
 This is an ecological crisis as well as a climate crisis, something that people who rely on the Congo Rainforest have been trying to tell the rest of the world for a very long time.